-- Chest pain that does not go away after you take medicine as directed
+- You have chest pain that does not go away after you take medicine as directed.

-- Loss of feeling in your face, arms, or legs, or a sudden feeling of weakness
+- You lose feeling in your face, arms, or legs, or you suddenly feel weak.

-- Angina that is happening more frequently, lasting longer, or causing worse pain
+- Your angina is happening more often, lasting longer, or causing worse pain.

 Treatment for angina